Maiya Crystalinskaya, singing star

 Maiya Crystalinskaya was a famous Soviet pop singer, Honored Artist of the RSFSR (1974).

-She was born on February 24, 1932 in Moscow into Russian-Jewish family.
+Pretty girl was born on February 24, 1932 in Moscow into Russian-Jewish family.

 In 1957, Cristalinskaya won the Moscow International Festival of Youth and Students where she performed with an amateur ensemble First Steps by Yuri Saulsky.
 In the same year she married writer Arkady Arkanov.
 But their marriage was short-lived.
-Architect and sculptor Edward Barclay was her second husband.
+Architect and sculptor Edward Barclay became her second husband.

 In 1960, she recorded Masha’s song for the movie Thirst and became popular in the Soviet Union.

-Maiya became the first performer of the legendary song Tenderness (1966) written by Russian composer Alexandra Pakhmutova.
+By the way, Maiya became the first performer of the legendary song Tenderness (1966) written by Russian composer Alexandra Pakhmutova.
 In 1966, Maiya was named the Singer of the Year.

 7 million copies of her record with the song Two Banks of the River (Dva berega) were sold.

-She also recorded some songs in English and Polish.
+Also she recorded some songs in English and Polish.

 When the singer could not perform (because of the cancer), she worked as a translator and journalist.

-The famous poet Robert Rozhdestvensky called Maiya – Echo of our youth.
+The famous poet Robert Rozhdestvensky called Maiya – Echo of Our Youth.